Chinese water deer

-Breeding They mate between November & December and the females give birth to one litter of between two and six young the following May or June.
+Mating occurs between November and December and a single litter of 2 – 6 young is born the following May or June.
 The young fawns are able to stand up after about an hour and spend most of the next few weeks hiding in vegetation.
 The young have a darker, chestnut coat with rows of white spots on their back.
 They are weaned by the time they are two months old.

-Diet Mainly grasses, sedges, rushes, herbs and leaves but also willow and bramble.
+Mainly grasses, sedges, rushes, and leaves, but also willow and bramble.